 How is chessmen banana pudding different from old fashioned banana pudding?
 First, the homemade egg custard of the old fashioned banana pudding is replaced with a much easier to make (and yummier IMO) mixture of cream cheese, instant pudding, condensed milk and cool whip.

 This chessmen banana pudding is literally always a hit.
 I’ve never taken this anywhere that someone didn’t ask for the recipe.
 It can be put together in less than 15 minutes and chilled and ready to serve after several hours in the fridge.

 I’ve made this the day of a party as well as a day ahead.
 My preference is serving the same day, as I like the cookies to be crisp and crumbly.
 After 24 hours, the cookies will be softer.
 The dessert is good either way; just choose how you like your cookie to crumble:-)

 Cookies: For those who love banana pudding topped with vanilla wafers, you can make this recipe using vanilla wafers (or any other favorite cookie) as topping.
 During the holidays, I make this banana pudding with the holiday chessmen cookies, which start appearing on store shelves right after Thanksgiving.

 A note on bananas: I buy at least 8 ripe bananas even though I don’t use all of them, as there will be too-soft spots that have to be discarded.
 I end up using about 4 bananas, as I slice them very thinly and end up with a large amount.
 For day ahead puddings, it may be best to put lemon juice on banana slices to prevent browning.

-I love hearing from readers, so please leave comments any time!
 As always, thanks so much for stopping by.
-Be blessed, and stay savvy!!!
+Wishing you a joyful, blessed, and savvy day!!!